-We have developed a hybrid feature subset selection strategy that combines both wrapper and filter models of feature subset selection, and operates in two phases (illustrated in figure 3).
+We have developed a hybrid feature subset selection strategy that combines both wrapper and filter models of feature subset selection, and operates in two phases.
 In the first phase, MLP and SVM based wrapper models are used to find an Optimal Moment Feature Subset (OMFS) which is the set consisting of low order moment feature groups that provide optimal data classification accuracy.
-In the second phase, a filter model based on a Markov Blanket (of the class label) [10] is applied to an inferred Bayesian network based on the OMFS.
+In the second phase, a filter model based on a Markov Blanket (of the class label) [10] is applied to an inferred Bayesian network using the OMFS.
 The moments that have no causal relationship with the class are removed from OMFS to realize an even smaller feature sub-set of moments.
+In this paper, we present phase 1 of our feature selection strategy.